SomeOrdinaryBro/Github-Actions/README.md

 # GitHub Actions Learning Repository

 Welcome to my GitHub Actions learning repository!
-This project contains all the files and documentation I created and used while learning how to develop GitHub Actions and publish them to the GitHub Marketplace.
-Whether you are a beginner or looking to refine your skills, this repository offers a practical guide to understanding and implementing GitHub Actions.
+This project contains all the files I created and used while learning how to develop GitHub Actions and publish them to the GitHub Marketplace.

 ## Learning Objectives

 - Understand the basics of GitHub Actions and how they integrate with repositories.
-- Learn how to create custom GitHub Actions using JavaScript and Docker.
+- Learn how to create custom GitHub Actions and Dockerfile.
 - Configure workflows to automate various tasks like testing, building, and deploying applications.
 - Publish custom actions to the GitHub Marketplace for others to use.